SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

  In case you want to download a fresh copy of the project as a starting point, checkout the git branch `course/2_2_start` or download the example project as [zip file](http://tiny.cc/s4sdk-2-2-start-zip).

 In this unit, you will learn te basics about how to build an extension application for S/4HANA Cloud and On-Premise.
-You can use your own S/4HANA for the experiments or use a mock server.
+You can use your own S/4HANA for the experiments.
+To make a more convenient, you can also use a mock server.
 Please follow the [guide](https://sap.github.io/cloud-s4-sdk-book/pages/mock-odata.html) as supplementary material on how to setup the mock server locally or on SAP Cloud Platform.
  The guide also explains how to [connect your application](https://sap.github.io/cloud-s4-sdk-book/pages/mock-odata.html#connect-your-application-to-the-mock-server) to the mock server.

  The final result of this unit can be found int the branch `course/2_2_end`.
-You can download the [zip file](https://github.com/SAP/cloud-s4-sdk-book/archive/course/2_2_end.zip).
+You can also download the [zip file](https://github.com/SAP/cloud-s4-sdk-book/archive/course/2_2_end.zip).

  ### Unit 3: Securing the Extension App

-In this unit, there is already a prepared demo application you should work with.
+In this unit, there already is a prepared demo application you should work with.
-It is located in the branch `course/2_3_security` of example repository.
+It is located in the branch `course/2_3_security` of the example repository.
 You can also download the corresponding [zip file](https://github.com/SAP/cloud-s4-sdk-book/archive/course/2_3_security.zip)

-Please follow the instructions in [security setup guide](http://tiny.cc/s4sdk-security-setup) to prepare your account to setup security for the application before watching the demo starting after slide 7 of this unit.
+Please follow the instructions in the [security setup guide](http://tiny.cc/s4sdk-security-setup) to prepare your account to setup security for the application.
+ Please follow this guide before watching the demo starting after slide 7 of this unit.

  ### Unit 4: Introducing Multitenancy